jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

   - ``test_catching_failure`` fails because ``an_exception_handler`` returns the name (``raise_exception``) and address in the computer(``0xabcd12e34567``) of the :ref:`function<functions>` it gets
   - ``test_catching_success`` fails because ``an_exception_handler`` returns ``does_not_raise_exception`` which points to :ref:`None`

-* I change the name of the input parameter to be more descriptive
+* I change the name of the input parameter to be clearer

   .. code-block:: python
     :lineno-start: 12